-Air Conditioner Replacement: what to do when your air conditioner stops working Posted May 28, 2015 Cooling Summer and comfort are made for each other, but when you’re dealing with an air conditioner that isn’t leaving you with the comfort you expect, you may need to think about air conditioner replacement.
-Take a minute and think about this scenario: it’s only a few weeks in to the summer and you’re enjoying a relaxing day at home.
+Air Conditioner Replacement: what to do when your air conditioner stops working Posted May 28, 2015 Summer and comfort are made for each other, but when you’re dealing with an air conditioner that isn’t leaving you with the comfort you want, you may need to think about air conditioner replacement.
+Take a few moments and think about this scenario: it’s only a few weeks in to the summer and you’re enjoying a relaxing day at home.
 As lunchtime nears, you recognize that it’s starting to feel awfully warm inside.
 You check the thermostat and all seems to be well with the settings, but the temperature says 85 degrees.
 It’s likely that you rode it out as much as you could, but now it’s time to call in a pro and discover what’s wrong.
 So what does that mean for you as a homeowner?
 Well, there are a number of reasons that you could be facing air conditioner replacement.
-And considering the weather in Ronkonkoma, you don’t want to be left without what could be the single most substantial piece of home comfort equipment you own.
+And considering the weather in Ronkonkoma, you don’t want to be stuck without what could be the single most substantial piece of home comfort equipment you own.
 Here are a few things you should be on the lookout for if you think your air conditioner has stopped working: Insufficient air flow.
-If you notice a change in air flow, check for a blocked return-air or supply-air grille.
+If you sense a change in air flow, check for a blocked return-air or supply-air grille.
 Be sure all of these grilles are not blocked by furniture or other items.
 Non-working outdoor fan.
 If you go outside to look at your air conditioner’s outdoor fan and it doesn’t run, you’ll want to give the professionals at Cool Power LLC in Ronkonkoma a call.
 That fan is in charge of the transferring of heat from your home to the outdoors.
 If it doesn’t run, that heat transfer isn’t occurring and can cause various issues, including overheating of the compressor and other potential internal damage.
 Outside obstructions.
-If your air conditioner is currently circled by shrubbery or other potential obstructions, there could be an issue with good air flow to the unit.
+If your air conditioner is currently circled by shrubbery or other potential obstructions, there could be a problem with proper air flow to the unit.
 Over time this could also mean that dirt and debris end up clogging your system and inhibiting its cooling abilities.
-Ensure your system is free from obstructions and is cleaned routinely to potentially lessen your chances of needing air conditioner replacement.
+Ensure your system is free from obstructions and is cleaned regularly to potentially lessen your chances of needing air conditioner replacement.
 Dirty filters.
 One of the most common concerns that Cool Power LLC runs in to is improperly cared for filters.
-Dirty filters not only reduce airflow, they can also impact your system’s efficiency and can drive up your bills.
-They also affect air quality and when allergy season is in full-swing, a dirty filter can have a large impact on your home comfort.
+Dirty filters not only reduce airflow, they can also hurt your system’s efficiency and can drive up your bills.
+They also affect air quality and when allergy season is in full-swing, a dirty filter can have a huge impact on your home comfort.
 If you have checked all of these and your air conditioner still isn’t working, follow these step-by-step instructions, only going to the next step if the system doesn’t start.
 Check that the thermostat temperature set-point is set below indoor temperature, and the system switch is in the COOL position.
 Is the outdoor unit power supply switch "on"?
 Is the furnace/air handler power supply "on"?
 Check the house fuse box/breaker box for a blown fuse or tripped circuit breaker.
 If the system still does not operate, call Cool Power LLC at 631-246-4029.
-Having an inoperable air conditioner and dealing with air conditioner replacement doesn’t have to be a headache.
-Sure, your system may not be running , but that’s why the team at Cool Power LLC in Ronkonkoma is here to help.
+Having a non-working air conditioner and dealing with air conditioner replacement doesn’t have to be a headache.
+Sure, your system may not be running , but that’s why the staff at Cool Power LLC in Ronkonkoma is here to help.
 Give us a call at 631-246-4029.